 - Stretch gently.

-- Write down worries or tasks.
+- Write down worries or tasks so they are not circling in your head.

 Weekly Wellness Habits

-- Plan a few meals.
+- Plan a few meals or snacks.

 - Review sleep patterns.